 Students can use their ID cards for purchases at various AUS outlets through the Campus Cash program at no additional charge.
 To participate, a student must deposit an initial sum with the university cashier, who will credit that amount to the student's Campus Cash account.
 The Campus Cash program is very secure, and students may check their balances online.
 Students can use their ID cards at most AUS outlets.
-For program details, visit the Campus Cash section of the university website.
+For program details, visit www.aus.edu/admin/operations/ commercial/campuscash.php.